Slovak Republic (1939–1945): Slovak forces during the campaign against the Soviet Union (1941–1944)

-The Slovak military participated in the war on the Eastern Front against the Soviet Union.
-The Slovak Expeditionary Army Group of about 45,000 entered the Soviet Union shortly after the German attack.
+Slovakia did not participate in the start of the Axis invasion of the Soviet Union, which began on June 22, 1941.
+Hitler and other Nazi leaders distrusted the Slovaks against participating in Eastern European campaigns because they were Slavs.
+Although Hitler did not ask for help from Slovakia, the Slovak Expeditionary Army Group of about 45,000 entered the Soviet Union shortly after the German attack.
 This army lacked logistic and transportation support, so a much smaller unit, the Slovak Mobile Command (Pilfousek Brigade), was formed from units selected from this force; the rest of the Slovak army was relegated to rear-area security duty.
 The Slovak Mobile Command was attached to the German 17th Army (as was the Hungarian Carpathian Group also) and shortly thereafter given over to direct German command, the Slovaks lacking the command infrastructure to exercise effective operational control.
 This unit fought with the 17th Army through July 1941, including at the Battle of Uman.

 At the beginning of August 1941, the Slovak Mobile Command was dissolved, and instead, two infantry divisions were formed from the Slovak Expeditionary Army Group.
 The Slovak 2nd Division was a security division, but the Slovak 1st Division was a front-line unit that fought in the campaigns of 1941 and 1942, reaching the Caucasus area with Army Group B. The Slovak 1st Division then shared the fate of the German southern forces, losing their heavy equipment in the Kuban bridgehead, then being badly mangled near Melitopol in southern Ukraine.
 In June 1944, the remnant of the division, no longer considered fit for combat due to low morale, was disarmed, and the personnel were assigned to construction work.
 This fate had already befallen the Slovak 2nd Division earlier for the same reason.

+4,000 Slovak soldiers were casualties in the fighting on the Eastern Front.
+There was also a high rate of desertion, at first individuals but later large groups of soldiers disillusioned with the war.